Dan Ammann: GM

 Ammann joined GM in 2010 as the company's treasurer following the company's bankruptcy restructuring.
 In November 2010, he managed GM's initial public offering.
 He became the company's CFO in 2011.
 In addition to helping lead GM's automotive business, he also led GM Financial.
 Ammann then served as executive vice president of GM, before becoming the company's president in January 2014.
 After Ammann became president of GM, the New Zealand Herald wrote that he had become "one of the most powerful Kiwi businessmen in the world".
 As of 2014, he was also one of GM's few test drivers certified to drive at the Nürburgring.

 As president, he led product groups including Chevrolet, Cadillac and Cruise.
 In 2018, Ammann transitioned leadership of the Cadillac brand to GM product chief Mark Reuss in order to spend more time focusing on Cruise.
 Ammann helped guide the 2016 acquisition of Cruise and was subsequently closely involved with its leadership, growing the company from 40 to around 1,000 employees.
 During his tenure, Ammann led GM to transition its focus to electric and automated vehicles.

 In 2016, Ammann joined the Lyft board of directors when GM invested $500 million in the company.
 He departed the board two years later.

 Cruise

-Ammann served as the President of GM until 1 January 2019, when he was named the CEO of Cruise, the self-driving automobiles division of GM.
+Ammann was the president of GM until 1 January 2019, when he was named the CEO of Cruise, the self-driving automobiles division of GM.
 As CEO of Cruise, he also remained a member of the GM CEO's leadership team.
 Ammann left Cruise in December 2021 without explanation from GM or Cruise.